Environment Setup for Blazor App Development

 Environment Setup for Blazor App Development:

-In your local machine, to set up blazor, you need two things i.e. .NET Core SDK 3.1 or later and IDE (Integrated Development Environment).
+In your local machine, to set up Blazor, you need two things i.e. .NET SDK 3.1 or later and IDE (Integrated Development Environment).

-First you need to install .NET Core SDK 3.1 or any later version.
+First, you need to install .NET SDK 3.1 or any later version.
 In order to verify whether the .NET Core SDK is installed on your machine or not, type the dotnet –list-sdks command in the command prompt and press enter as shown in the below image.

 Integrated Development Environment (IDE) for Blazor App Development:

-You can use any of the following IDEs to develop Blazor app.
+You can use any of the following IDEs to develop the Blazor app.